-Underground mining employs blast hole stoping from sub-levels developed along the trend of the mineralization.
-The stoping areas are accessed initially from 5 m wide by 5.5 m high main haulage ramps developed at 12% road grade in the footwall, which leads to primary development crosscuts of 4.5 m wide by 5.1 m high, and secondary development drifts and crosscuts of 4.5 m wide by 4.7 m high.
-Sub-levels are spaced at 25 m vertical intervals.
+Underground mining employs blasthole stoping from sublevels developed in the mineralization's footwall.
+The stoping areas are accessed initially from 5 m wide by 5.5 m high main haulage ramps developed at 15% road grade in the footwall, which lead to primary development crosscuts, secondary development drifts, crosscuts 4.5 m wide by 4.9 m high, and secondary development drifts and crosscuts also 4.5 m wide by 4.9 m high.
+Sublevels are spaced at 20 m vertical intervals.
 Mined out stopes are not backfilled.